-Our websites may contain links to other websites and social media pages including Facebook, Twitter and LinkedIn.
+Our websites may contain links to other websites and social media pages including Facebook, Instagram, Twitter, and LinkedIn.
 We are not responsible for the privacy policies of the entities responsible for those websites and we recommend that you review the privacy policies applicable to any other websites you visit.

-The Kinds of Information the SDA May Collect
+The Types of Information the SDA May Collect

 Depending upon the circumstances you may provide to the SDA, and the SDA may collect, information such as, but not limited to:

-Some personal information is considered sensitive information and includes:
+Personal information that is considered sensitive information includes:

 We will collect personal information directly from you unless:

-You can choose to interact with us anonymously or by using a pseudonym where it is lawful and practicable.
-For example, you may wish to participate in a blog or enquire about a particular campaign anonymously or under a pseudonym.
+You can choose to interact with us anonymously or by using a pseudonym where it is lawful and practicable (for example, when participating in a blog or submitting a campaign enquiry).
 Your decision to interact anonymously or by using a pseudonym may affect the level of services we can offer you.
 For example, we may not be able to assist you with a specific industrial enquiry or investigate a privacy complaint on an anonymous or pseudonymous basis.
 We will inform you if this is the case and let you know the options available to you.

 The Purposes for Which Personal Information is Collected, Held, Used and Disclosed